Division of Mathematics and Science

 Faculty in Physics

 Dr. You earned his Ph.D. in Physics from the University of Florida, specializing in particle physics phenomenology.
 He was a visiting scholar at the Graduate School of the Chinese Academy of Engineering Physics and Texas A&M University.
-Dr. You’s research delves into intriguing topics such as direct detection of dark matter through superfluid helium, quantum thermodynamics, and effective string theory.
+Dr. You’s research delves into intriguing topics such as the direct detection of dark matter through superfluid helium, quantum thermodynamics, and effective string theory.
 His scholarly contributions have been featured in renowned journals such as the Journal of High Energy Physics and Physical Review A. In the Bard Network, Dr. You has been awarded a Bard Early College Research Grant and a Bard Early College Faculty Fellowship.

 Translate »